-As it is very phenomenal that global warming impact on all agricultural crops and also long winter passing through the entire year and lesser warmer season reducing the production of mangoes.
-There are dozen of varieties which are exported like Anwar ratol, Dasehri, Langra, Sindhri, Totapari and others, but Chaunsa and Anwar ratol are the dominated varieties of Pakistan liked by consumers according to their taste.
+As it is very phenomenal that global warming impact all agricultural crops and also long winter passing through the entire year and lesser warmer season reducing the production of mangoes.
+There are dozen of varieties which are exported like Anwar ratol, Dasehri, Langra, Sindhri, Totapari, and others, but Chaunsa and Anwar ratol are the dominant varieties of Pakistan liked by consumers according to their taste.

 Last year in 2019 Pakistan exported 130, 000 metric tonnes of mango but this year in 2020 not more than 80, 000 metric tonnes are expected.